YogendraBits/Tech-Shop/README.md

-> eCommerce platform built with the MERN stack & Redux.
+> eCommerce Tech Shop built with the MERN stack & Redux - By Team 6

 ## Features